DRNO361/Escape-from-Tarkov-Flea-Market-Bot/README.md

 bot features:
 - automatic update for both game version and launcher version
 - automatic captcha solving
-- low ban risk, imitating behavior of the original client (can still get you banned?!, my test accounts are running for a week now and now ban!)
+- low ban risk, imitating behavior of the original client (can still get you banned?!, my test accounts are running for a week and no ban until now!)

 edit `settings_username.py` and replace with your tokens, both versions will be updated automatically